zzzprojects/learn-orm/tutorials/dapper/environment-setup.md

 <img src="images/setup-7.png" alt="Dapper installed successfully">

-Once Dapper has been successfully installed, you are now ready to start your application.
+Once Dapper has been successfully installed, we also need to install [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) NuGet package.

+You are now ready to start your application.